marcransome/Spfy/README.md

 </playlist>
 ```

 Spfy supports multiple directory paths (e.g. `spfy /dir1 /dir2`) and traverses each directory recursively by default.
 Unsupported files and empty directories in a directory tree are silently ignored and will not impact Spfy's output.
-It will even take a single file as a target, or directories with sub-directories that hold files (no max depth has been set on the recursion so don't start to far up the directory tree;)
+It will even take a single file as a target, or directories with sub-directories that hold files (no max depth has been set on the recursion so don't start too far up the directory tree;)

 Command-line arguments allow you to control which elements Spfy outputs: